jessicalhansen/linkedlists-presentation/README.md

  3. If you do not need random access to any elements
  4. If you'll want to be able to insert items in the middle of the list

+## Interview coming up?

+Data structures are a vital part of any programming interview.
+Often times, Linked lists are a common topic that comes up in the technical interview process.
+Reviewing and practicing these [Linked List problems](https://www.geeksforgeeks.org/top-20-linked-list-interview-question/) will give you the confidence required to ace your interview while also making you a better programmer. <br>
+Some highlights include:

 ##### Resources
 * This video is a part of HackerRank's Cracking The Coding Interview Tutorial with Gayle Laakmann McDowell